22940dev/hugo-frameview/content/projects.md

 ## Alfred Workflows
 Aside from these two projects, I really like programming in Go and making Alfred workflows.

-Here are some workflows I made that I use myself daily :
+Here are some workflows I made that I use myself daily:

-* [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) : allows you to search through my bookmarks and notes on the web instantly
+* [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) - allows you to search through my bookmarks and notes on the web instantly
-* [Alfred Ask Create Share](https://github.com/nikitavoloboev/alfred-ask-create-share) : search through a big list of web submissions (creating reddit threads, stack exchange posts and more)
+* [Alfred Ask Create Share](https://github.com/nikitavoloboev/alfred-ask-create-share) - search through a big list of web submissions (creating reddit threads, stack exchange posts and more)
-* [Alfred Web Searches](https://github.com/nikitavoloboev/alfred-web-searches) : search through any website on the web (the websites searched for can be extended by community)
+* [Alfred Web Searches](https://github.com/nikitavoloboev/alfred-web-searches) - search through any website on the web (the websites searched for can be extended by community)

 ## Other projects
 [Here](https://nikitavoloboev.gitbooks.io/knowledge/content/sharing/sharing.html) you can find other things I have shared and made.